matejmedvecky/pepmandis/README.md

 PepMANDIS is an automated pipeline that interrogates UniProt or user defined protein database and computes several protein/peptide properties and associated statistics to deduce a small list of the most representative, process-specific and MS-amenable peptides for a microbial enzymatic activity of interest.
-It is written in Python3, and was tested on several Linux distributions (Fedora, Ubuntu and CentOS), macOS (High Sierra) and Windows (10).
+It is written in Python, and was tested on several Linux distributions (Fedora, Ubuntu and CentOS), macOS (High Sierra) and Windows (10).

-PLEASE CITE our paper and/or URL to this GitHub repo (https://github.com/matejmedvecky/pepmandis) when using PepMANDIS in your work.
+PLEASE CITE our paper (currently under revision) and/or URL to this GitHub repo (https://github.com/matejmedvecky/pepmandis) when using PepMANDIS in your work.

 # Installation

 Following list of dependencies need to be installed prior to start using pepMANDIS:

-- python 3 (3.7.6 macOS)
+- python 3 (3.7.6 High Sierra, 3.8.5 Windows 10)
-- biopython (1.76 macOS)
+- biopython (1.76 High Sierra, 1.78 Windows 10)
-- matplotlib (3.1.3 macOS)
+- matplotlib (3.1.3 High Sierra, 3.3.3 Windows 10)
-- multiprocess (0.70.9 macOS)
+- multiprocess (0.70.9 High Sierra, 0.70.11 Windows 10)
-- numpy (1.18.1 macOS)
+- numpy (1.18.1 High Sierra, 1.19.5 Windows 10)
-- pyopenms (2.4.0 macOS)
+- pyopenms (2.4.0 High Sierra, 2.6.0 Windows 10)
-- selenium (3.141.0 macOS)
+- selenium (3.141.0 High Sierra, Windows 10)

-- BLAST+ (2.10.0+ macOS) & BLAST non-redundant protein database
+- BLAST+ (2.10.0+ macOS) & BLAST non-redundant protein database (HIGHLY RECOMMENDED)
-- PeptideSieve (0.51 macOS)
+- PeptideSieve (0.51)

 They can be installed via pip (package installer for Python) in Terminal.
 E.g. `pip install biopython`.
 If, after installation of pyopenms, ImportError message (Library not loaded) is risen,